-2.5 Weekly Teaching Load for Non-Sixth Hour Members.
+2.4 Weekly Teaching Load for Non-Sixth Hour Members.

-- A. The assigned workload for members not covered under Section 2.5 shall not exceed a weekly combination of twenty-five (25) hours of teaching and assigned non-teaching duty time.
+- A. The assigned workload for members not covered under Section 2.4 shall not exceed a weekly combination of twenty-five (25) hours of teaching and assigned non-teaching duty time.
 In addition, the member will receive assigned preparation time of no less than one (1) class period of at least 40 minutes during the student day.
-Notwithstanding the above, where a member's scheduled assigned student contact time exceeds twenty-five (25) hours per week, the member will be compensated for the additional time on a prorated basis using the formula contained in Article 23.5, [e.g., 53/4 hours of student contact time will be calculated at 0.75 of the additional compensation that would be paid to a sixth hour member]. - B. Members assigned to one (1) building shall not teach more than six (6) classes.
+Notwithstanding the above, where a member's scheduled assigned student contact time exceeds twenty-five (25) hours per week, the member will be compensated for the additional time on a prorated basis using the formula contained in Article 23.5, [e.g., 53⁄4 hours of student contact time will be calculated at 0.75 of the additional compensation that would be paid to a sixth hour member].
+Sixth hour compensation shall not exceed \$8,800. - B. Members assigned to one (1) building shall not teach more than six (6) classes.
 Members assigned to teach in more than one (1) building a day shall teach no more than five (5) classes and will not be assigned a non-teaching duty.
-No member will be assigned more than four (4) class preparations within the same quarter.
-The limitations in this paragraph may be modified by mutual agreement of the member and Principal. - C. Notwithstanding Paragraph A above, in the event it becomes necessary to increase the average weekly teaching load above twenty-five (25) hours, the administration will first attempt to fill the assignment with an available, qualified member/substitute.
-If no qualified member/substitute is available, the administrator(s) and affected member(s) will meet to discuss the impact of the anticipated change in teaching load or assignment and to collaborate on how the change will be implemented.
-The Association will be notified prior to any addition in a member's load or assignment.
-At any point after the change goes into effect, the affected member(s) may request that the situation be re-evaluated.
+Except as set forth below, no member will be assigned more than four (4) class preparations within the same quarter.
+The limitations in this paragraph may be modified by mutual agreement of the member and Superintendent (or designee).
+Should the need arise for a teacher to teach more than four (4) preparations, a meeting will be scheduled with the Superintendent (or designee), the affected member(s) and the Association President prior to the assignment of the additional preparation.

-2.6 Sixth Hour Members.
+Sixth Hour Members.

 - A. Sixth hour members are those members assigned to more than twenty-five (25) hours of teaching time weekly.
 Sixth hour members will be assigned a maximum of six (6) hours teaching time with no duty assignment.
 Sixth hour members will not receive any scheduled planning time.
 They will receive a daily uninterrupted thirty (30) minute duty-free lunch.
 Sixth hour members will receive an additional amount of compensation as specified in Article 23.5, Sixth Hour of Teaching. - B. If there is a change in a member's 6th hour status or 6th hour compensation during the summer, the member will be notified as soon as possible.
-A member may request a meeting with the Principal and the PEA President regarding changes in his/her 6th hour status or 6th hour compensation prior to the change. - C. Prior to embedding a class into a career-tech program, the affected member and the Association President will be given an opportunity to discuss the implications of the course changes with the Principal.

-D. A 6th hour career-tech member who has an "embedded" academic class as part of his/her program will be compensated 100% of the 6th hour stipend during the first year of the transition.
-For the following years, the career-tech member will be compensated according to the provisions of Article 2.5 and will be given a planning period.
+A member may request a meeting with the Principal and the PEA President regarding changes in his/her 6th hour status or 6th hour compensation prior to the change. - C. Prior to embedding a class into a career-tech program, the affected member and the Association President will be given an opportunity to discuss the implications of the course changes with the Principal. - D. A 6th hour career-tech member who has an "embedded" academic class as part of his/her program will be compensated 100% of the 6th hour stipend during the first year of the transition.
+For the following years, the career-tech member will be compensated according to the provisions of Article 2.4 and will be given a planning period.

-2.7 Schedules.
+2.6 Schedules.